-The board of directors of the Company (the "Board") is fully responsible for and oversees the Group's ESG strategies and reporting for the Group.
+As the highest governance authority, the board of directors of the Company (the "Board") is fully responsible for and oversees the Group's ESG strategies and reporting for the Group.
 A top-down approach has been adopted for the following sustainability strategies:

-The Board is also responsible for ensuring the effectiveness of the Group's risk management and internal controls.
-The Group has assigned personnel to systematically identify and cater to ESG issues.
-The management of functional departments is responsible for collecting and analyzing relevant ESG data and identifying the Group's ESG issues.
-Through conducting materiality assessment, the management evaluates, prioritizes, and manages material ESG-related issues and periodically reports to the Board for the evaluation and subsequent implementation or revision of the Group's ESG strategies.
-In addition, they assist the Board to develop ESG-related targets and review progress against established goals and KPIs.
+In addition, the Board holds overall responsibility for overseeing the effectiveness of the Group's risk management and internal control systems.
+ESG matters are addressed through designated personnel who systematically identify and manage relevant issues.
+Functional department heads are tasked with gathering and analyzing ESG-related data and determining key ESG topics for the Group.
+Through a structured materiality assessment process, management evaluates, prioritizes, and addresses significant ESG issues, providing regular updates to the Board to support the formulation, adjustment, and implementation of ESG strategies.
+Additionally, management collaborates with the Board to set ESG targets and monitor progress against defined goals and KPIs.

-For the Group's other corporate governance details, please refer to the "Corporate Governance Report" section in this annual report.
+For the Group's other corporate governance details, please refer to the "Corporate Governance Report" section in Annual Report 2024/25.